Inventory Rules

 Applying filters to look up facilities with inventory:

-• Facility Group: Select “Warehouses” from the dropdown.
-This ensures that only warehouses with available inventory are eligible.
+Facility Group: Select “Warehouses” from the dropdown.
+This limits eligibility to only warehouses with available inventory.
 Why did we choose warehouse locations?
 Warehouses handle larger inventory volumes and can better support online order fulfillment compared to stores, which often focus on walk-in customers.

-This ensures that only nearby warehouses are considered, optimizing delivery speed and meeting SLA requirements.
+This means that only nearby warehouses are considered, optimizing delivery speed and meeting SLA requirements.

-If no warehouse within 100 miles has inventory available then in the next inventory rule we’ll expand the search to include both stores and warehouses.
-This multi-step approach ensures that the brokering engine first considers optimal warehouse locations before looking at stores, maximizing efficiency.
+If no warehouse within 100 miles has inventory available, the next inventory rule expands the search to include both stores and warehouses.
+This multi-step approach allows the brokering engine to consider optimal warehouse locations first before evaluating stores, maximizing efficiency.

 Step 2: Sequencing Eligible Facilities Using Sorting

 Once the eligible facilities are filtered, the next step is to set up sorting criteria to prioritize these locations based on specific requirements.
-Sorting determines the sequence in which the brokering engine evaluates facilities, enabling it to choose the most optimal location for fulfillment.
-For example, if 10 facilities meet the filtering criteria, sorting ensures that the brokering engine selects the best-suited one based on your fulfillment goals, whether that’s faster delivery, balanced workload, or efficient inventory usage.
+Sorting determines the sequence in which the brokering engine evaluates facilities.
+For example, if 10 facilities meet the filtering criteria, sorting enables the brokering engine to choose the most optimal one based on your fulfillment goals, such as faster delivery, balanced workload, or efficient inventory usage.

 Here are the available sorting options: